 Justin A. Franz, B.A., (he/him) is the biomedical coordinator for RADAR.
 Justin has over 10 years’ experience conducting HIV and STI clinical trials.
 He has coordinated HIV and other STI vaccine studies, as well as various treatment trials.
 Justin has been involved in this research at the San Francisco Department of Public Health and most recently at University of Illinois-Chicago, where he coordinated large-scale HIV/STI Vaccine Studies for both NIH-funded grants and pharmaceutical companies.
 Justin’s research interests include novel HIV prevention tools.

-Beth Ann Hamilton, B.A., (she/her) is a program assistant for ISGMH.
+Beth Ann Hamilton, B.A., (she/her) is the outreach and operations coordinator for ISGMH.
 She is a graduate of Michigan State University, where she studied Psychology and Bioethics.
-Beth Ann has experience providing crisis intervention and in-person medical advocacy to survivors of sexual assault.
-She has also worked extensively as a violence prevention peer educator and as a research assistant on an evaluation of a flexible funding program for survivors of intimate partner violence.
+Beth Ann has extensive experience providing crisis intervention and in-person medical advocacy to survivors of sexual assault.
+She has also worked as a violence prevention peer educator and as a research assistant on an evaluation of a flexible funding program for survivors of intimate partner violence.
 She is passionate about feminism, consent-focused sexual health promotion, and gender-based violence prevention.
-She is currently a graduate student in Northwestern University’s Master of Science in Health Communication program where she is focusing on sexual health education, healthcare provider response to intimate partner violence and reproductive coercion, and public health policy.
+Beth Ann is currently a graduate student in Northwestern University’s Master of Science in Health Communication program where she is focusing on sexual health education, healthcare provider response to intimate partner violence and reproductive coercion, and public health policy.

 Christina Hayford, M.S., M.S.P., (she/her) is the research data analyst for the Third Coast Center for AIDS Research.
 She received her B.A. in Sociology from University of Illinois-Chicago, and a M.S. in Demography and M.S.P. in Community Health Planning from Florida State University.
 She has worked in multiple areas of public health and health statistics, including vital statistics, spatial epidemiology, occupational health, built environment, and state health improvement planning at the state government level.
 Her graduate research was mostly focused in HIV and AIDS incidence and prevalence in Illinois, with her thesis touching on the relationship between AIDS incidence and highways in Illinois between 1995 and 2010.
 Her other academic interests include survey methodology, GIS, public space, urban planning, impacts of community gardening, and green urban design.